ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 'Resource record for HFX has been updated.'
 ```

+**The followin, highlighted section is relevant only to Nodes who use `Plone` for their document management system**

-# Quality Control - Create Plone Users and Access
+> # Quality Control - Create Plone Users and Access
+>

-If you are part of a Node that uses Plone as your document repository, then the following will be relevant for you.
+> If you are part of a Node that uses Plone as your document repository, then the following will be relevant for you.
+>

-### Imports cell
+> ### Imports cell
+>

-This section will be common for most Nodebooks: it is a cell at the top of the notebook where you will import any required packages and functions to use throughout the notebook.
+> This section will be common for most Nodebooks: it is a cell at the top of the notebook where you will import any required packages and functions to use throughout the notebook.
 It must be run first, every time.
+>

-You will have to edit one section: `engine = get_engine()`
+> You will have to edit one section: `engine = get_engine()`
-- Within the open brackets you need to open quotations and paste the path to your database `.kdbx` file which contains your login credentials.
+> - Within the open brackets you need to open quotations and paste the path to your database `.kdbx` file which contains your login credentials.
-- On MacOS computers, you can usually find and copy the path to your database `.kdbx` file by right-clicking on the file and holding down the "option" key.
+> - On MacOS computers, you can usually find and copy the path to your database `.kdbx` file by right-clicking on the file and holding down the "option" key.
 On Windows, we recommend using the installed software Path Copy Copy, so you can copy a unix-style path by right-clicking.
-- The path should look like `engine = get_engine(‘C:/Users/username/Desktop/Auth files/database_conn_string.kdbx’)`.
+> - The path should look like `engine = get_engine(‘C:/Users/username/Desktop/Auth files/database_conn_string.kdbx’)`.
+>

-### Plone Login
+> ### Plone Login
+>

-The first cell is another import step.
+> The first cell is another import step.
+>

-The second cell requires input:
+> The second cell requires input:
+>

-- Proper Plone log-in information must be written in the `plone_auth = get_plone_auth('./plonetools/plone_auth.json')` file.
+> - Proper Plone log-in information must be written in the `plone_auth = get_plone_auth('./plonetools/plone_auth.json')` file.
-- In order to do this, click on the `Jupyter` icon in the top left corner of the page.
+> - In order to do this, click on the `Jupyter` icon in the top left corner of the page.
-- This will bring you to a list of folders and notebooks.
+> - This will bring you to a list of folders and notebooks.
 Select the `plonetools` folder.
 From there, select the `plone_auth.json` file and input your Plone base URL, username, and password.
-- Ensure that "verify" is set to false.
+> - Ensure that "verify" is set to false.
-- You can now successfully log into Plone.
+> - You can now successfully log into Plone.
+>

-Now, when you run the cell, you should get following output:
+> Now, when you run the cell, you should get following output:
+>
 ```
 Auth Loaded:
 ------------------------------------------------------------------------------